yalicee/march-23-be-rated-restaurants/README.md

 ## Seeding

+You will need to create the database you can use the `setup-db` command.
-There is a file in the `db` folder for seeding both a dev and a test database.
-You can run these directly with `psql` and for the dev database we have provided the following script in your package.json: `npm run seed-dev`
+Then to seed the database, there is a file in the `db` folder for the database.
+You can run this file with the `seed-db` script.

 ### Tables